 Many people are opting-in to live with others these days: 65% of millennial couples move in before getting married, some people simply enjoy living with others and many are finding it necessary to live with others to cut down their living expenses.

-Living in New York City for the last 20 years, I'm no stranger to coming up with creative solutions to cut living costs!
+Living in New York City for over 20 years, I'm no stranger to coming up with creative solutions to cut living costs!

 When you begin conversations about moving in together, this is a great time to discuss expectations for shared costs.
 Money talks help you align your expectations and avoid any surprises because you assumed that the person you're moving in has the same money beliefs as you.